nitin-bommi/second-language-vocab-recall/README.md

 * Download the `.h5` model from [here](https://drive.google.com/file/d/1L4UZv-_VtWP2yWkTQZo9OIP5c4T8vl5F/view?usp=sharing).
 * Run the application via `streamlit run main.py`

+## Using the app
+* After starting the streamlit service, you will be redirected to `localhost:8501`.
+* Upload an image.
+* Use maximize feature to enlarge the image.

 ## Debugging errors
 In case of any errors, create an issue and I'll try to solve at the earliest.